ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/README.md

 `inputs/01_5FWJ_holo/`

 These input files are linked conceptually to the present analysis directory but are maintained outside this module to keep simulation setup and post-MD analysis workflows clearly separated.

+## Notes

+- The internal label `holo` is retained for workflow continuity.
+- In the manuscript, this system corresponds to **5FWJ metal-retained**.
+- The metal-associated distance analysis should be interpreted as part of the receptor-setup sensitivity workflow, not as definitive validation of native catalytic metal coordination.